Search Results

 CRGGH uses genomic tools to understand the pathobiology of metabolic disorders, including obesity, hypertension, diabetes, dyslipidemia, and kidney disease.

 … dyslipidemia, and kidney diseases, in different human populations with particular attention to African Americans and Africans.
-Recent African origin populations, such as African Americans, provide unique … ascertained population-based cohort of 350 African American (AA) families with a minimum of five people per …
+Recent African origin populations, such as African Americans, provide unique … genetic and environmental levels in contemporary African populations, the CRGGH is developing biological and …

 The Genomics Landscape